emmanuel-aubertin/SG-open-map-in-deamon/README.md

 # How to start Smoking Gun map on Deamon Engine

 ### Setup Deamon engine :

+You can follow the official doc of the engine [Here](https://github.com/DaemonEngine/Daemon), and after go to `Launch SG map` bellow.
 #### Dependencies
 Linux (Ubtuntu/Debian) :<br/>